ktor-doc-jp/ktor-doc-jp/servers/zfeatures.md

 }
 ```
 Some common feature such as `Routing` come with helper functions, which are defined as extension functions to `Application`, making the code
 somewhat more fluent.
-For instance, instead of writing
+For instance, instead of writing:

 ```kotlin
     install(Routing) {